SmartTokenLabs/TokenScript/doc/design_paper.md

 The web doesn't have a built-in authentication mechanism[^1].
 The add-on "Sign in with Facebook" merely tried to provide authentication through a trusted 3rd party, which, despite privacy and availability concerns, is only good for account authentication and not for business logic.

 [^1]: Despite the excellent efforts on client/server certificates in TLS, these authentication methods are not for processes, but only for sites.
 It's a delegation model.
 Imagine a buyer not checking if a title deed is real, but only checks if the seller's name matches the one on the deed.
 That would be the delegation model used in TLS.
-In fact, TLS can't guarantee anything on the website is real, only that the website is real.
+In this model, TLS can't guarantee anything on the website is real, only that the website is real.
+Facebook uses TLS but people put a lot of fake news on it.
 The unit of trust here is certainly not granular enough for the web to deliver an integrated experience.

 "Account authentication" is not a substitute for web integration.
 For example, the simple business logic: "the owner of the property can check its easement information", doesn't require account authentication, and it would be a bad idea to add account authentication on top of it.
 If you force the "Account authentication" model, when the property is sold, the new property owner would now need to create a new account at the easement service website and secure it with the proof of ownership to the property.